-GSA Auctions vs GovDeals vs Public Surplus — Which Is Best?
+GSA vs GovDeals vs Public Surplus (2026): Fees, Selection, Best for You

 If you're looking to buy government surplus, you'll quickly discover there's no single place to find everything.
 Instead, there are multiple platforms, each serving different levels of government with different fee structures, different interfaces, and different types of inventory.